What To Do About Sage 100 End-of-Life

 Sage has a fairly predictable end-of-support (EOS) schedule, typically retiring product versions after three years, in accordance with the release of an updated version.
 From Sage’s viewpoint, support means, “product versions [continuing] to receive tax updates, updates to government forms, and software fixes” (see http://support.na.sage.com/selfservice).

 When Sage retires a product, that particular version will either receive limited phone support or support will become entirely unavailable.
-Essentially, customers of retired Sage 100 products may be declined support and will be unable to make callback appointments with Sage support or have their new issues addressed, a policy that currently applies to some Sage 100 versions (formerly MAS 90 or MAS 200), but not to current Sage 100cloud products (version 2020, 2021, and 2022).
+Customers of retired Sage 100 products may be declined support and will be unable to make callback appointments with Sage support or have their new issues addressed, a policy that currently applies to some Sage 100 versions (formerly MAS 90 or MAS 200), but not to current Sage 100cloud products (version 2020, 2021, and 2022).
 Products in End-of-Support (EOS) will only receive product updates or hotfixes from Sage at Sage’s discretion.
 Below is a breakdown of recent and upcoming EOS dates of note:

-- Sage 100 version 2018 reached the end of support in April 2021.
+• Sage 100 Version 2020 reached the end of support in April 2023.

-- Sage 100 version 2019 reached the end of support in April 2022.
+• Sage 100 Version 2021 reached the end of support in April 2024.

 As a general rule of thumb for the potential end of support for Sage 100 products, you can calculate out three years from the original release date.
 This tip is beneficial to Sage 100 clients who have concerns regarding the need to upgrade their product or look to other ERP vendors.